 Is It Possible for Someone to Read Your WhatsApp Messages from Another Device?

 If you’ve read too many cybersecurity blogs, you’ll be convinced that it’s impossible to hack into a WhatsApp account.
 However, that’s only true when you’re looking at it legally, and hackers are never straightforward.

 While it’s technically impossible to break WhatsApp’s end-to-end encryption, it’s possible to work around it with minimal help from the victim.
 Thanks to a WhatsApp feature known as WhatsApp Web, it’s possible for anyone to read your messages without necessarily requiring your permission.

 When Facebook introduced WhatsApp Web, it was intended as a way for WhatsApp users to access the platform from their computers.
 By pointing their phone to a QR code on their PC, they can authorize their phone to upload their WhatsApp messages to their PC, making it possible to access the messages if the phone is online.

 With the latest WhatsApp update, it’s even possible to access your WhatsApp messages through WhatsApp Web without opening WhatsApp on the phone.
-While all of these sound beneficial, they’re also beneficial to anyone willing to gain unauthorized access to your WhatsApp messages.
+While these sound beneficial, they’re also beneficial to anyone willing to gain unauthorized access to your WhatsApp messages.